PelleJuul/plain-music/readme.md

 * *Sheet music generator:* should generate SVG or PNG images from inline music.
 * *MIDI converter:* should convert inline music to and from MIDI files.
 * *JavaScript parser/generator:* should enable developers to parse and generate inline music.
+* *Command line utility* should be able to perform common oprations such a minifying, prettyfying, and transposition.
+* *Sheet music web API* for including inline music notated sheet music in blogs and websites.
 * *Webplayer:* a HTML/JavaScipt component for inline music playback.
 * *Writer web app:* a web app for writing inline music in a user-friendly fashion.